Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Description: Changes whether or not the database will be deleted after it has been stopped.
 If set to `true`, the database WILL be deleted after it has been stopped.

-- `dataPath: string`
+- `mysqlmsnPath: string`

 Required: No

-Default: `TMPDIR/mysqlmsn/dbs/UUID` (replacing TMPDIR with the OS temp directory and UUID with a UUIDv4 without seperating dashes).

-Description: The folder to store database-related data in

-- `binaryDirectoryPath: string`

-Required: No

-Default: `TMPDIR/mysqlmsn/binaries` (replacing TMPDIR with the OS temp directory)
+Default: Default: TMPDIR/mysqlmsn (replacing TMPDIR with the OS temp directory)

-Description: The folder to store the MySQL binaries when they are downloaded from the CDN.
+Description: The folder where `mysql-memory-server` stores it's data.
+In this folder is where the databases and MySQL binaries are stored.